seatable/openapi/intro/introduction.md

 **Step 1: Create an API-Token**

 The first step is to create an `API-Token` with write permission for one of your bases at SeaTable Cloud.
 If you don't know how to do this, check this [help article](https://seatable.io/docs/seatable-api/erzeugen-eines-api-tokens/?lang=auto).
 You only have to do this once!
-The `API-Token` keeps valid forever for this one base.
+The `API-Token` keeps valid forever for this specific base.
 Of course you can generate as many `API-Tokens` as you want.
 You can even use the API to [generate additional API-Tokens](/reference/create-api-token).

 An API-Token might look like this: `1de50f1a57143bfe72873cbbd28ecb4de9eb3c61`